aliceif/rsskey-special-aliceif-edition/README.md

 - fix missing token pass
 - configuration for visibility
 - configuration for how far to go back when fetching new posts (if unlimited (as was originally) adding a new feed will spam you!)
+- handling of misskey and mastodon rss feed formats (e.g. you want to take a user on misskey or a hashtag on mastodon and republish their posts)

 # rsskey